A plain-language guide

 So a positive result is overwhelmingly a false alarm.
 Breathe.

 The coloured dots at the top are everyone who tested positive.
-Notice how the amber false alarms can completely swamp the handful of real cases โ€” that gap is the whole idea.
+Notice how the amber false alarms can completely swamp the handful of real cases β€” that gap is the whole idea.
+Slide "how common" to the right and watch the balance tip back.

 Why it happens